Updated

 3. How does the prosecutor prove I am guilty?

-- In the passenger area of a motor vehicle;
+- You were in the passenger area of a motor vehicle;

-- On a public highway or the right-of-way of a public highway of Colorado;
+- The car was on a public highway or the right-of-way of a public highway in Colorado;

-4. What are the penalties for an open container of alcohol?
+4. What are the penalties for an open container?

-5. Can you walk with an open container in Colorado?
+5. Can I walk with an open container in Colorado?

 Walking with open containers of alcohol is largely illegal in Colorado, but there are exceptions carved out by local law.
-(It is always illegal to walk with an open container of marijuana.)
+It is always illegal to walk with an open container of any amount of marijuana.

-Some cities are passing common consumption ordinances, which allow people to gather in certain areas and drink from cups that came from different, nearby establishments.
-People should check their local laws for the latest development on if and where public drinking is allowed.
+Some cities are passing common consumption ordinances, which allow you to gather in certain areas and drink alcohol from cups that came from different, nearby establishments.
+Check your local laws for the latest development on if and where public drinking is allowed.5

 See our related article, Can you get an open container in Colorado while walking?